Thailand: Anti-Corruption Compliance

 The government agency primarily responsible for enforcing bribery laws is the NACC.
 The NACC was established under the 1997 Constitution and the Anti-Corruption Act in order to prevent and investigate corruption crimes.
 The NACC has broad powers of investigation but lacks actual authority to prosecute a crime, and must refer the case to the public prosecutor for prosecution (although the 2011 amendment seems to have provided for the eventual establishment of a prosecuting division within the NACC).
+The 2016 amendment to the Organic Act on Counter Corruption further broadened the NACC's investigating power by allowing the investigating official to gather evidence prior to and in conducting fact inquiry.
 At the same time, the NACC can send a report to the Senate to determine whether to impeach the offending official.

 The NACC cooperates with foreign government agencies on corruption cases.
 If foreign bribery laws are enacted, the NACC will likely play an important role in the enforcement of anti-corruption laws.

 The PACC was established in 2008 to focus particularly on corruption by certain categories of public officials.
 Its jurisdiction thus forms part of the broader jurisdiction of the NACC, and within that area, the NACC will generally refer cases to the PACC.